VladKochetov007/quick_trade/docs/docs/quick_trade/utils.md

 | deposit_list | Sequence[float] | exponential growth history |
 | returns | float | Growth rate with every step |

-## assert_logger

-Decorator.
-If AssertionError was called, then first the error is written to the log with the "critical" level, and then the program stops.

 ## get_diff

 Function for getting the price movement from the current one to TP or SL.